Small gilt verge by a very good London maker

 A good mid 18th century small verge watch, in a gilt case, by an important London maker.

-MOVEMENT : A fine quality gilded movement, with a verge escapement, an engraved and finely pierced balance cock, showing entwined foliage and a mask to the neck.
+MOVEMENT : A fine quality gilded movement, with a verge escapement, and a particularly finely engraved and pierced balance cock.
+This shows entwined foliage and a mask to the neck.
 Blued steel screws, four square baluster pillars and a silver regulator disk.

 Signed G. Lindsay, Sert. to his Majesty and numbered 596.

-The movement is in very good condition and is running well.
+The movement is in good condition and is running (though a little fast, gaining 3 minutes per hour).

 DIAL : The white enamel dial is in quite good condition, with no repairs, but a U shaped crack between 10 and the centre, and a chip at the opening catch at 6.